adjustmentlayer/hello-world/README.md

 Hello everyone.
 I am vova and beggining web-developer.
-I want to be one of the beatiful world of IT.
+I want to join to the beatiful world of IT.